strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 --execute
 ```
 Because removing replicas from a broker doesn't require any interbroker data movement there is no need to supply a `--throttle` in this case.
+(Interbroker data movement would be needed if you were increasing the replication factor, so in that case a `--throttle` would be recommended).
-And since deleting data is very quick the reassignment will probably be complete almost immediately.
+Since deleting data is very quick the reassignment will probably be complete almost immediately.
 We can use the `--verify` action to when if the partition reassignment is done.

 ```sh